launchdarkly/sdk-test-harness/docs/running.md

 [evaluation/all flags state/with reasons]
 ```

 If the test is skipped, you will see an explanation starting with `SKIPPED:` on the next line.
-A test could be skipped because of filter parameters like `-run` or `-skip`, or because the test is only for SDKs with a certain capability and the test service did not report having that capability.
+A test could be skipped because of filter parameters like `-run` or `-skip`, or due to `-suppress-failures`, or because the test is only for SDKs with a certain capability and the test service did not report having that capability.

 If the test failed, you will see `FAILED:` and a failure message, which normally includes both a description of the problem and a stacktrace.
 The stacktrace refers to the `sdk-test-harness` code and may be helpful in understanding the test logic.